top of page

 I have loved the arts all my life, and consider myself very lucky to get to explore the multitude of facets that is today's world of craft.
 I am especially fond of art that can interact with various aspects of my life, whether it be an item that can be worn to tell a story or a stationary piece that builds an immersive setting.
 My work tends to cycle through several fantastical inspirations.
 From literary works to alternate histories to unknown fae realms, I strive to make work that opens a door to another world.

 Growing up in a fairly secluded forest was the beginning of my adoration of wilder aesthetics.
 The forest and fiction novels were my greatest teachers during childhood, and I continue to meet with them often in order to relearn important lessons.
-I was lucky to be raised near the beautiful Appalachian Center for Craft in Smithville TN, and it was during my college years there that I found my appreciation for 3D art.
-I have the worst case of 'painters block' when attempting 2D art, though that was all I practiced through my teens.
-Being able to create a form or surface to decorate was the cataclyst for my progress as an artist.
+I was fortunate enough to be raised within an hour of the Appalachian Center for Craft, and it was during my college years there that I found my appreciation for 3D art.
+I have terrible painter's block when attempting 2D art, though that was all I practiced growing up.
+Being able to create a form or otherwise bounded surface to decorate was the catalyst for my progress as an artist.

 I adore being part of this collective, both for the support of my co-artists and the drive it creates to approach my work in a more sustainable and loving fashion.